How Much Does an LLC Cost in Arizona (Filing Fees Explained)

 Submit the Arizona Articles of Organization along with the $50 filing fee to the Corporations Commission to incorporate your LLC formally.

-The standard LLC processing time in Arizona is 13-15 business days.
-However, for clients who wanted to start their businesses as soon as possible, I avail of the $80 expedited service.
+However, for clients who want to start their businesses as soon as possible, I avail of the $80 expedited service.

 According to the Arizona Corporations Commission, approximately 60% of LLC applicants choose the expedited service, highlighting its popularity among entrepreneurs eager to start their businesses promptly.